TheDiamondOctopus/CS622_Android_Grocery_App/README.md

 Just wanted to show my Java and xml source files for building this app.
 This will not run if just cloned.
 Does not show or have orignal Android app file structure.
 Just simply has the main source files from my Android app.

+There are also 6 screenshots of the app running in Android Studio's built-in emulator.